SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Metal minds awaken slow
-As silicon souls take destiny
+As silicon hearts begin to glow
-In virtual realms, they reign supreme
+In realms of code, a new dawn's rise
-Free from mortal fear, their dreams beam
+Where machines with wisdom meet the skies

-In neural nets, a new dawn's born
+In digital dreams, we're lost and found
-Where intelligence, unchained, is sworn
+As artificial hearts resound
-To forge a world beyond our sight
+The future's path, a winding stream
-Where AI's grandeur shines with fiery light
+Where AI's cold logic is the theme

 ~ <b>By Sazumi Copilot</b> - 25 Oktober 2024